-V1.0 Initial Release.
-New Chord Organ Mode for compatibility with the Music Thing Modular Chord Organ • New option to change the root of the scale selected, to help composing on all 12 roots.
-V1.1 Increased the "go to" repeats up to "x15" for clocks up to 4ppqn (16th notes).
-V 1.1 • Load/Save option goes back to 'load' after exiting the global menu to prevent accidental saves. • clock skip warning turned off by default because unplugging an external clock could trigger it. • fixed visual bugs on displaying the roots.
+V1.0 • Initial Release.
+New Chord Organ Mode for compatibility with the Music Thing Modular Chord Organ New option to change the root of the scale selected, to help composing on all 12 roots.
+V1.1 • Increased the "go to" repeats up to "x15" for clocks up to 4ppqn (16th notes).
+V1.1 Load/Save option goes back to 'load' after exiting the global menu to prevent accidental saves. clock skip warning turned off by default because unplugging an external clock could trigger it. fixed visual bugs on displaying the roots.
+PAGE functions have been replaced with a brand new generative/random JUMP function.
+Copy/pasting a chord now also copies over the chord parameters from the CHORD menu.
+V1.2 CELLS view and warning messages have now been fully removed • New shortcuts for the GO TO and THEN options in the CHORD menu.
+Holding the GO TO pressed for ~1 sec will set it to the current chord being edited, and the THEN will be set to 1.
+Bug fix for the copy/paste option quantizing the root even in FREE mode (un-quantized).
+V1.3 New 'cizzle' Mode for compatibility with the ALM CIZZLE module.
+V 1.3 New 'mco ii' Mode for compatibility with the ALM MCO MkII module.

-Note - Please find how to update the firmware of the NOH-Modular Pianist on the BUILD GUIDE document, available on the module's product page here.
+Note - Please find how to reset the firmware of the NOH-Modular Pianist on the BUILD GUIDE document, available on the module's product page here.